• home

 James in front of the Holy of Holies in Abu Simbel

 Beyond the dramatic façade, Abu Simbel is a remarkable example of ancient Egyptian astronomical mastery.
-The entire temple was aligned so that, on just two days each year (Ramesses II’s birthday and coronation), the rising sun penetrates the inner sanctuary, illuminating the gods within— all except for Ptah, god of the underworld, who remains in darkness.
-If you want to visit during the solar alignment, be prepared for crowds!
+The entire temple was aligned so that, on just two days each year (believed by some to be Ramesses II’s birthday and coronation day), the rising sun penetrates the inner sanctuary, illuminating the gods within— all except for Ptah, god of the underworld, who remains in darkness.

 📐 RELOCATION OF ABU SIMBEL IN THE 1960s